devcre/SP/README.md

 P6
 1. Signal

-others
- received sample codes in class
+others are received sample codes in class time